lorcan2440/lorcan2440.github.io/content/authors/admin/_index.md

 ---

 Hi!
-I'm an engineering graduate student at University of Cambridge, UK.
-Currently working in the Biointerface research group on my MEng project in the Nanoscience Centre developing a magnetically-actuated hydrogel lung organoid.
+I'm a recent engineering graduate living in Leeds, UK after finishing my Master's degree in bioengineering at the University of Cambridge.

-My website showcases the main projects I've worked on both at university and independently, in which I explore engineering, biochemistry, scientific computing, software development, machine learning, and whatever else I feel like digging into.
+My website showcases the main projects I've worked on and experience I've gained both at university and independently.

+I enjoy studying topics across the union of engineering, scientific computing, biotech and machine learning, any and all of which I have interests in pursuing as careers.